UbuntuBudgie/budgie-extras/README.md

  - Trash
  - App-launcher
  - RecentlyUsed

 ## Standalone

 Non-budgie plugins - see the individual components for details

  - Budgie Visualspace

  ## Installation

+ By default all applets are compiled and installed:

      mkdir build && cd build
      meson --buildtype plain --prefix=/usr --libdir=/usr/lib --datadir=/usr/share ..
+     ninja -v
+     sudo ninja install

+If individual applets (or groups of applets) are to be compiled and installed use the options described in meson_options.txt i.e. use `-Dbuild-all=false -Dbuild-appletoption=true`

+e.g. to build just the hotcorners and weathershow applets

+     mkdir build && cd build
+     meson --buildtype plain -Dbuild-all=false -Dbuild-hotcorners=true -Dbuild-weather=true --prefix=/usr --libdir=/usr/lib --datadir=/usr/share ..
      ninja -v
      sudo ninja install

 ## Distro's

 We love Budgie-Extras to work across as many distro's as possible.
 So please let us know if your distro has packaged budgie-extras and how to install.